Goodbye Carpet- Hello Laminate!

 Over the next few months, I’ll be posting much more about the Little River House flip.
 Check out the Renovations page to view the full gallery.
 You are welcome to share this content, contact me with questions, or leave comments below.

-I’ll end with a question to you:
+I’ll end with a question for you:

 What is the craftiest design move you’ve made?
 In other words, an improvement you accomplished with little money, but that made a huge impact?